About District 225

 To create a comprehensive high school experience, the Glenbrooks focus on three distinct areas: Academics, Athletics and Activities.
 Academic success is a top priority for our students and with almost 300 diverse course offerings, there is plenty of opportunity for exploration.
 In addition to core academic courses in the areas of English, mathematics, science, social studies, and world language; students may pursue special interest classes such as debate, architecture, automotives, and graphic design.

 Glenbrook students enjoy success inside and outside of the classroom through numerous athletic and activities programs.
-The schools offer 29 different competitive sports and a series of club sports to satisfy any athlete.
+The schools offer over 25 different competitive sports and a series of club sports to satisfy any athlete.
 Each school also hosts from 70-80 different clubs and activities for students throughout the year.

 By the numbers: